 Film Crew Support Volunteers will support the professional volunteers and production crew as they capture and broadcast a live, directed, multi-camera shoot on all stages.
 Volunteers will be assigned 2-3 shifts between Sunday, 7/31 and Monday 8/8.
 Each shift will vary from 4 to 7 hours in length.
 This schedule will depend on the position that you are assigned and your availability.
-Jobs include: Equipment set-up and tear down crews (pre/post festival), runners and PAs, stage utilities, and production coordinators.
+Jobs include: Stage set-up and tear down crews (pre/post festival), runners and PAs, stage utilities, and production coordinators.

 Front Gate Crew

 Front Gate Volunteers greet festival goers when they first arrive and help everyone get checked in and wrist-banded.
 Volunteers work (2) 5-hour shifts between Wednesday, 8/3 and Sunday, 8/7.
 Jobs include: Ticketing, traffic control, wristband check at pedestrian gate entrance to the festival.

 Gate Monitor volunteers will work closely with certified security staff throughout the festival.
 Volunteers will work either (2) eight-hour shifts before and/or after the festival, or (3) 4-hour daytime shifts or (2) six-hour evening shifts during the festival.
 All shifts will occur between Wednesday, 8/3 and Monday 8/8.
 Jobs include: checking wristbands at entrances to venue spaces and beer gardens, selective bag checks for alcohol, and being the eyes and ears on the ground for certified security staff.